chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ```
 tar -xvf blackbox_exporter-0.24.0.linux-amd64.tar.gz
 ```
-* Several subdirectories are created after the contents of the downloaded files are extracted.
+* Several subdirectories/files are created after the contents of the downloaded files are extracted.

 * Enter the following command to copy the exporter file from the ./exporter* subdirectory to the /usr/local/bin programs directory.
 ```